py4j/py4j/py4j-web/py4j_java_gateway.rst

 **This is an internal class.
 Do not use it directly.**

+.. autoclass:: py4j.java_gateway.JavaClass

     A `JavaClass` represents a Java Class from which static members can be retrieved. `JavaClass` instances are also needed to initialize an array.

     Usually, `JavaClass` are not initialized using their constructor, but they are created while accessing the `jvm` property of a gateway, e.g., `gateway.jvm.java.lang.String`.

+    .. py:attribute:: _java_lang_class

+        Property that returns the java.lang.Class associated with this JavaClass.
+Equivalent to calling .class in Java.

 .. _api_javapackage: